os-lecture/2023S-os-lectures/lec7/p4-labs.md

 ---

-#### Experiment Requirements
+#### Lab Requirements

-- Understanding the concept of processes
+- Understand the concept of processes
-- Understanding the design and implementation of the dynamic management mechanism of the process
+- Understand the design and implementation of dynamic process management mechanisms
 - Basic understanding of process scheduling
-- Mastering the writing and use of shell applications
+- Mastering writing and using shell applications
-- Ability to write an operating system that supports processes
+- Able to write an OS that supports processes

 <!-- The most intelligent Cretaceous "Troodon" operating system troodon -->